AzureDemos/KubernetesLab/Documentation/LookingIntoTheCode/README.md

 ![KubeCtl map](images/configs-kubectl.png)

-Finally, within the YAML template for our website we are referencing these names Congig Maps and Secrets and Mounting them into our chosen path within our containers application.
+Finally, within the YAML template for our website we are referencing these named Config Maps and Secrets and Mounting them into our chosen path within our containers application.

 ![Website Yaml](images/volumemounts-website-yaml.png)